datafilter/t3st/README.md

   <img src="https://github.com/devmachiine/npm-t3st/raw/master/play/t3st.png"/>
 </p>

+# Overview

+t3st is a small & light javascript test framework written in ~210 lines of code, tested with ~210 asserts.

+70% of the code in the repository is to test the test framework.

-Most of the test framework code is [in this file on github](https://github.com/devmachiine/npm-t3st/blob/master/t3st-lib/validation.js)
+The main part is [in this single file on github](https://github.com/devmachiine/npm-t3st/blob/master/t3st-lib/validation.js)

 You can run the tests that test the test framework: